babidisrc/nano-NN/README.md

 # nano-NN
-A Simple Neural Network in C created for learning purposes, utilizing basic machine learning algorithms like backpropagation.
-It is not intended for production or development use.
+A Simple Neural Network in C that can identify digits using the MNIST Dataset.

+## About the MNIST Dataset
+The MNIST dataset is a collection of 70,000 handwritten digits (0-9), split into 60,000 training images and 10,000 test images.
+Each image is a 28x28 grayscale image, making it a popular dataset for benchmarking machine learning models.

 ## Prerequisites
 Before building nano-NN, ensure you have the following installed: